vik-wonders/vik-wonders/README.md

 4. timeline.php being called from m_dashboard.php

 Note : Keep prev_ext_sch_date null or else this will take these dates to plaot a line form "Invest approv schedule"

+## PM DB Server(10.4.8.82) Phpmyadmin not working as Apache not starting
+Issue is the Apache2 is not running and also on this server standard package for Apache2 is not running or configured.
+Rather a custom compiled package is running.
+Therefore the custom apache2 need to be started manually
+1. sudo /usr/local/apache2/bin/apachectl start
+2. sudo ss -tulnp | grep 80

+Now it should say that httpd already running and its listeninng on port 80.
+Now just browse for the phpmyadmin url.
+It should be up and running